helidon-io/helidon/docs/se/config/property-mapping.md

    is **mandatory** and must appear in the configuration source.
 Otherwise, the config system throws a `ConfigMappingException`.
 <!--@mdc :: -->

-method.
+Alternatively, you can use an annotated constructor instead of a static factory method.
 Revising the example above, make the constructor public, annotate its parameters, and remove the now-unneeded `from` factory method.